joric/megaparser/README.md

 Originally written for fetching specs for various j2me phones, was very useful back then in 2006.

-See megaparser.ini for example configuration.
+See megaparser.ini for example configuration (config file should be in utf-8).